-During fiscal 2003, each non-employee director was paid a retainer of \$3,000 for each quarter.
-Additionally, each non-employee director was paid \$1,000 for the regularly scheduled and special meetings of the board of directors he or she attended and \$250 for participation in each telephonic meeting not considered an official board of directors' meeting.
-Total director fees earned in fiscal 2003 were \$71,400.
+During fiscal 2004, each non-employee director was paid a retainer of \$3,000 for each quarter.
+Additionally, each non-employee director was paid \$1,000 for the regularly scheduled and special meetings of the board of directors he or she attended and \$250 for participation in each telephonic meeting that is not considered a regularly scheduled or special meeting of the board of directors.
+Total director fees earned in fiscal 2004 were \$95,750.